 This unit examines the digital environment and how it is regulated globally, including codes of practice, and asks what ethical behaviour means for both organisations and individuals.

-This unit examines the digital environment (including its production, manipulation, distribution, circulation and reception) and how it is regulated globally and ask what ethical behaviour means for both organisations and individuals?
+This unit examines the digital environment (including its production, manipulation, distribution, circulation and reception) and how it is regulated globally and asks what ethical behaviour means for both organisations and individuals.
 This will be informed by an analysis of codes of practice, current contexts including the EU and the implications of Brexit, and how cultural aspects of the information society inform digital rights.